top of page

 "Charles Dunst's 'aspirational' book about how democracies can do a better job of competing with autocracies is bursting with statistics and lots of common sense." –Charles Kaiser, The Guardian

-"Defeating the Dictators is a creative and thought-provoking book bolstered by well-researched statistics, potent anecdotes, and a slate of high-profile endorsements from defenders of democracy on both sides of the aisle[.] [...]
-It provides a welcome, mostly optimistic take on a subject characterized by too much recent pessimism."
+"Defeating the Dictators is a creative and thought-provoking book bolstered by well-researched statistics, potent anecdotes, and a slate of high-profile endorsements from defenders of democracy on both sides of the aisle."

 –Matthew Kroenig and Danielle Miller, Foreign Policy